joshd50/jenhua-joerdo/README.md

 Our team of developers created this application with the idea of helping the target user be able to decide on an outfit idea for any occasion whenever the user may have no clue where to begin.
 The user is in need of an outfit idea but may not be able to go get a personal shopper or stylist--- This is where the help of Sylist.AI comes in.
 Stylist.Ai provides the services of an "at-home" or "on-the-go" stylist to any user in need of styling services.

-Stylist.AI solves the need to hire outside parties to style an outfit, shortens search requests for the user, and can even link the user to a desired item for future purchase.
+Stylist.AI solves the need to hire outside parties to style an outfit, shortens search requests for the user + minimizes browser tabs open, and can even link the user to a desired item for future purchase.

-## Table of Contents (Optional)
+## Table of Contents

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)